rofergon/Agentra/README.md

 ## 📋 Project Description

-An artificial intelligence agent specialized in the Hedera Hashgraph DeFi ecosystem that helps both novice and experienced users navigate and optimize their investments in decentralized finance protocols.
-The agent uses real-time analysis of multiple DeFi platforms to identify the best yield opportunities.
+An artificial intelligence agent specialized in the Hedera Hashgraph DeFi ecosystem that helps both novice and experienced users navigate and optimize their investments through integrated SaucerSwap DEX operations, Bonzo Finance lending protocols, and advanced AutoSwapLimit trading strategies.
+The agent provides real-time analysis and automated execution capabilities.